SuoweiHu/blog.simon-hu.org/content/posts/2024/12 - December/2024-12-17 Process Color Negative in Lightroom /index.md

     -   Drag the **lower left** anchor point (representing shadows) all the way up to the top of the curve.
     -   Drag the **upper right** anchor point (representing highlights) all the way down to the bottom of the curve.
+    -   (Note: you may also drag these anchor **up and down**, but please make sure you understand it before proceeding, you can find more information in the "tone curve tool explaination" blog post)

     See: [demo operation - screenshot](2024-12-18T103713-4479360.png)